With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAssociation For Individual Dev Supervised Living is a mental health clinic in Aurora, Illinois, located at 1230 Pearl Street, 60505.
 Association For Individual Dev Supervised Living offers residential treatment.
-Association For Individual Dev Supervised Living provides psychotropic medication to adults, young adults and seniors 65 or older.
+Association For Individual Dev Supervised Living provides psychotropic medication to young adults, seniors 65 or older and adults.
 Association For Individual Dev Supervised Living also supports people with serious mental illness.
-Some other services provided by Association For Individual Dev Supervised Living include chronic disease/illness management, illness management and recovery and intensive case management.
+Some other services provided by Association For Individual Dev Supervised Living include supported housing, legal advocacy and case management.

 Learn MoreDui And Behavioral Health Counseling Services is a mental health center in Plano, Illinois, located at 217 East South Street, Suite B, 60545 zip code.
 Dui And Behavioral Health Counseling Services provides outpatient treatment.
-Dui And Behavioral Health Counseling Services offers couples/family therapy, cognitive behavioral therapy and group therapy to young adults, seniors 65 or older and adults.
+Dui And Behavioral Health Counseling Services offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
 Dui And Behavioral Health Counseling Services also supports people requiring dual diagnosis treatment.
-More services available at Dui And Behavioral Health Counseling Services include education services, court-ordered outpatient treatment and case management.
+More services available at Dui And Behavioral Health Counseling Services include education services, case management and court-ordered outpatient treatment.

 Learn MoreNorthwestern Medicine Ben Gordon Center Sandwich Office is a mental health clinic in Sandwich, IL, located at 100 South Latham Street, Suite 204, 60548 zip code area.
 Northwestern Medicine Ben Gordon Center Sandwich Office provides telemedicine/telehealth and outpatient treatment.
-Northwestern Medicine Ben Gordon Center Sandwich Office offers cognitive behavioral therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
-Additional services offered at Northwestern Medicine Ben Gordon Center Sandwich Office include case management, suicide prevention services and court-ordered outpatient treatment.
+Northwestern Medicine Ben Gordon Center Sandwich Office offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Additional services offered at Northwestern Medicine Ben Gordon Center Sandwich Office include court-ordered outpatient treatment, suicide prevention services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.